chem-chikweze/nqueens/finalish/readme.md

 ### Distributed Tasks (Using MPI)

 1. **Compile and Run:**

    ```bash
    ./run_distributed_tasks.sh
    ```

    - This script runs the MPI program with 4 processes and a board size of 15 by default.
 Adjust the script if different settings are needed.

-## Additional Notes

-- Ensure that all scripts have execute permissions.
-You may need to run `chmod +x <script_name.sh>` to set this.
-- The distributed solution requires an MPI environment configured and running on your system.
-- Performance can vary based on the hardware and specific configurations used.

 ## License